 All of her hard work paid off at the end of her program when she landed her first job as a radiology tech at Iredell Memorial Hospital in Statesville, NC.

 Unfortunately, her marriage suffered and eventually ended during that time.
 Due to the unstable nature of their relationship, Mary would often have to hide from her ex-husband.
 “It was a bad time in my life,” she shared.
 “But, I would not let it define me.
 I was a very determined young lady.”

 Embarrassed and feeling much like the prodigal daughter, Mary called her parents after five distant years to break the news.
 Surprisingly, within a few hours her parents and all of her siblings pulled up to her new apartment with truckloads of furniture and everything she needed to survive.

-“There were no questions asked and no judgements made,” she said.
+“There were no questions asked and no judgments made,” she said.
 “I don’t know of too many families that could have done that.
 They never gave up on me.”

 Before long she remarried and applied for a position at Watauga Medical Center in Boone, NC.
 It was there that the late and beloved Director of Radiological Imaging Services, Wilma Price Redmond, hired Mary as a tech and then quickly promoted her to Special Procedures Supervisor.

 “I had so much respect for Wilma,” she said.
 “Even when she was sick with breast cancer she continued to work, walking around the hospital with her IV pole and her chemo bag hanging by her side.
 I envied her grit, her kindness and her positive spirit.
 She taught me how to be leader.”

 Mary’s whole world changed again when she had her son, Kyle, in 2000.
 Eager to spend those early years with her son, she left the hospital and took a more flexible job handling injury claims for an insurance company.